RurueruCloverforest/chatgpt_exp1/README.md

 If an icon doesn't load despite being reachable in your browser, open the included `image-test.html` file.
-Add a query parameter like `?path=images/item3.png` to have PixiJS attempt to load that image and report the result in the console.
-This helps verify whether PixiJS can access the image at all.
+Add a query parameter like `?path=images/item3.png` to have PixiJS (v8) load that image using the new `PIXI.Assets` API and report the result in the console.
+This helps verify whether the engine can access the image at all.

 If needed, you can change how long the game waits before warning about a missing icon.
 Adjust the `imageLoadWarningDelay` constant near the item setup in